dejan94it/cc_Rtools/README.md

 - Add a @tool in ```Rtools.py``` using ```run_Rtool(R_url, "yourscript.R")``` in it.

 You can see the example of ```today.R```, already present in the folder.

+## Plus
+- You can install all the R packages you need, just modifying the Dockerfile.
+- You can add other endpoints (and documentation) in ```plumber.R``` file.

+Enjoy!

+Ciao Piero ❤️